 The Congress downplayed Friday's BJP decision.

 "We are not concerned, it is an internal matter of the BJP.
 We will go to the polls based on policies and programmes," Congress spokesperson Renuka Chowdhary told reporters.

 She denied that the move would induce any pressure on the Congress to consider announcing Rahul Gandhi as the party's prime ministerial nominee.

 "The Congress tradition is that the elected MPs choose their leader who becomes the prime minister," she said.

 Modi and Gandhi are contrasting personalities.

-While Modi, 62, has an advantage of winning three assembly polls and administrative experience since 2001, Gandhi, 42, has not held any position in the government since he was elected to the Lok Sabha in 2004.
+While Modi, 62, has an advantage of winning three assembly polls and administrative experience since 2001, Gandhi, 42, has not held any position in the government since entering the Lok Sabha in 2004.

 Also, while Modi had a humble start as a Rashtriya Swayamsevak Sangh pracharak and gradually moved up the ranks in the BJP, Gandhi is viewed as one holding the present post largely due to his surname.

-"It is still not known if the BJP will project Modi as its prime ministerial candidate.
-There is already a power struggle on in the BJP," Nisar ul Haq, who teaches political science at Jamia Millia Islamia, told IANS.
+"It seems the BJP had decided on Modi long back.
+But the problem for them would be to get allies," Nisar ul Haq, who teaches political science at Jamia Millia Islamia, told IANS.

-Congress spokesperson Shakeel Ahmed told IANS: "If Modi is projected as PM it will help us."
+Congress spokesperson Shakeel Ahmed told IANS: "Modi's projection as PM will help us."